 No. 1 Property selection and reservation

-What do you need for reservation?
+What do you need for the reservation?

-- A copy of the buyer's passport;
+• A copy of the buyer's passport

 No. 2 Legal aspects